dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-17-cyberpunk-2077-shard-notes.md

 PAUL: yeah that's it<br>
 PAUL: I'm a genius<br>
 WILL: I just need them to sound like real names, so probz something exotic<br>
 WILL: otherwise I can already hear their cringy jokes: "Mr. Right?
-More like Mr. Wrong!" or "Hey Lefty, your other have is all right!"<br>
+More like Mr. Wrong!" or "Hey Lefty, your other half is all right!"<br>
 WILL: etc. etc.<br>
 WILL: -____-<br>
 PAUL: we can use a random dictionary, translate left and right - maybe portuguese?<br>